henter/nsqdelay/README.md

     	NSQD topic for delayed messages (default "delayed")
 ```

-Otherwise run it with `docker-compose up` (build container, link to nsq and redis)
+Otherwise run it with `docker-compose up` (build container, links to nsq and redis)